Neuroethics: Agency in the Age of Brain Science

 - Is addiction a brain disease?

-The book provides an opinionated survey of the field through gripping case studies and serious attention paid to both the philosophical issues and scientific evidence.
-It develops a nuanced neuroethics that reconceives human agency as less conscious and reliable but more diverse and flexible than we ordinarily think.
-The text includes a glossary, discussion questions, and a writing style that’s accessible to students and scholars in both the sciences and humanities.
+Neuroethics provides an opinionated tour of the field through captivating cases and serious attention paid to both the philosophical issues and scientific evidence.
+The result is a nuanced neuroethics that reconceives human agency as less conscious and reliable, but more diverse and flexible, than we ordinarily think.
+A central lesson for medicine, law, ethics, cognitive science, and public policy is that disordered and neurotypical minds are more alike than they are unalike.

 Table of Contents